A general approach to posterior contraction in nonparametric inverse problems: Proofs

-We now adapt the results of \citep{dejongvzanten12} to our setting in order to control the posterior mass of the Kullback--Leibler neighbourhoods of $Kf_0$ and the posterior contraction rate for the direct problem.
+\begin{proof} This proof is based on the results of \citep{dejongvzanten12} and \citep{scricciolo2014adaptive}.
+We adapt the results of \citep{dejongvzanten12} to our setting in order to control the posterior mass of the Kullback--Leibler neighbourhoods of $Kf_0$ and the posterior contraction rate for the direct problem.
 Following their notation we have that $K\Psi_v \in \mathcal{P}_\infty$, and thus the small ball probability $\Pi(\|f\|_\infty \leq \epsilon)$ can be controlled by their Lemma 3.3.
 We then extend their Lemma 3.5 to our setting.
 Note that with Lemma 9 of \citep{scricciolo2014adaptive}, Lemma 3.4 of \citep{dejongvzanten12} holds for the same $T_{\alpha,v}$ with $\alpha = \beta + p$.
 Choosing $h$ to be as in the proof of Lemma 3.5 of \citep{dejongvzanten12} and denoting $\omega_0 = f_0 \star \lambda$, we have

 and thus deduce

 Using their decomposition (3.8), we control $|h(x) - \Psi_v \star T_{\alpha,v}(\omega_0)(x)|$ along the same lines as in their computations on page 3312.
 We have

 The first term on the right hand side of the above display can be controlled as in the proof of Lemma 3.5 of \citep{dejongvzanten12}.
 For the last two terms, we have